 The Kausitaki and Maitrayani Upanishads are sometimes added, as in Müller's translation.
 All these date from before the Common Era (CE).
 And later Upanisads are often highly sectarian.

-Müller did not include the influential Mandukya Upanishad of the Atharvaveda in his two-volumed collection - the five first books, Khandogya, Kena, Aitareya-aranyaka, Kaushitaki, and Isa constitute his first volume, and the rest of the upanishads here make up the second volume.
-Some Mandukya verses are near the bottom of the page in Paul Deussen's masterful translation (below).
+Müller did not include the influential Mandukya Upanishad of the Atharvaveda in his two-volumed collection - the five first books, Khandogya, Kena, Aitareya-aranyaka, Kaushitaki, and Isa constitute his first volume, and the rest of the Upanishads make up the second volume.

-THE FOLLOWING ideas were extracted and condensed from the first volume of the Upanishads as published by Clarendon Press, Oxford, in the late 1800s.
-For the sake of easy reading several diacritical marks are dropped, except in quotations.
+The following ideas are extracted and condensed from the first volume of the Upanishads as published by Clarendon Press, Oxford, in 1879 and 1884.
+Diacritical marks are dropped here, except in quotations.

-Besides, oral tradition can work as a very faithful guardian of original utterances, but it is not perfect in its copying power.
+Oral tradition can work as a very faithful guardian of original utterances, but it is not perfect in its copying . . .
 Nor is it without dangers.
 Thus, many a word may have been misunderstood, many a sentence confused, even before it became fixed in a tradition or a written work.

-Apart from that, a certain priestly influence that sourght power and prestige for priests, was at work on the works too.
+Apart from that, a certain priestly influence that sought power and prestige for priests, was at work on the works too.
 So it has been told.

 We have to make much and wide allowance for cultural estrangement too.
 So it is ordinarily most difficult for a Western observer "here and now" to see things and thoughts under exactly the same angle and in the same light as they would appear to an Eastern eye "there and then" under other circumstances.